Adding a Reverse Osmosis System

 The faucet gets bolted to the sink top.
 We picked a chrome unit, despite the fact that our sink is stainless steel and our main faucet is brushed nickel.
 Weird right?
 Well, we’re probably going to be getting granite or some other solid surface in the next few years and we’re going to be switching the sink and maybe the faucet too.
 Besides, the main faucet doesn’t even match the sink anyway.
 We don’t mind the clashing in the meantime.

 How’s it taste?
 Great!
 Well… as great as water can taste.
-It doesn’t have any odor whatsoever.
+It doesn’t have any odor or chlorine taste whatsoever.
+Good stuff.

 How do you drink your water?
 Do you take it bottled or filtered?